ggingell/webpack-es2015/README.md

 `$ gulp`

-Start the Webpack Dev Server and watch src/**.
+This starts the Webpack Dev Server and watches src/**.
 Use this at the start of your dev workflow.
-Then open:
+Open:

 [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)

+In another session you can use test driven development:

+`$ gulp tdd`

+## Building

 `$ gulp build`